amfz/dsi-python-workshop/04-assessment/01_getting_started_fundamentals.md

 3. Following the function design recipe, define:
   * a function that converts Fahrenheit into Celsius
   * a function that converts kilometers into miles.
-(There are 1.6 kilometers in a mile.)
+(Assume there are 1.6 kilometers in a mile.)

 4. What value is printed in the below code?